El-Rufai was my junior in school, but he became someone else when he became governor-Ibrahim Balarabe | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 El-Rufai was my junior in school, but he became someone else when he became governor-Ibrahim Balarabe

-According to a news that was published by the Punch paper online this morning, it was reported that Ibrahim Balarabe, who happens to be the first son of the late Balarabe Musa, during an interview with Punch correspondent, has said that the former governor of Kaduna State, Nasir El-Rufai, was his junior in secondary school.
+During an interview with a Punch correspondent, it was reported that Ibrahim Balarabe, who happens to be the first son of the late Balarabe Musa, stated that the former governor of Kaduna State, Nasir El-Rufai, was his junior in high school.
+This information was reported in a news article that was posted online this morning by the Punch paper.

-During the interview, Balarabe was asked what his relationship was like with Malam Nasir El-Rufai, when he was the governor ?
+During the meeting, Balarabe was asked what his relationship resembled with Malam Nasir El-Rufai, when he was the lead representative.

-While he was responding, he said, “First, we were schoolmates and childhood friends, but when he became the governor, he became another person entirely.
-Coincidentally, we attended the same primary school in Kawo, but he was my junior and we went to different secondary schools.”
+While he was answering, he said, “First, we were classmates and lifelong companions, however when he became the lead representative, he turned into someone else totally.

+Unintentionally, we went to a similar grade school in Kawo, however he was my lesser and we went to various auxiliary schools.”

-Further talking, he said that they went to the same Ahmadu Bello University, in Zaria together, and they went for the National Youth Service Corps scheme in Abeokuta, Ogun State, together.
+Further talking, he said that they went to a similar Ahmadu Bello College, in Zaria together, and they went for the Public Youth Administration Corps plot in Abeokuta, Ogun

-He said, “So, we know each other well.
-When he became the governor, we were still on friendly terms until he unjustly retired me from service for no reason, from that time, I distanced myself from him.
-I do not even want to see him.”
+He said, “Along these lines, we know one another well.
+I distanced myself from him after he unjustly retired me from service for no reason when he became governor, but we continued to be friendly after that.
+I even don’t want to see him.

 )